 Students meet with and learn from female leaders making and influencing public policy at the highest levels in Congress, the courts, federal agencies, the private sector, policy research and advocacy organizations, and the media.
 These women leaders serve as teachers as well as mentors.
 Students and schools report this experience is invaluable.

-Founded by a consortium of women’s colleges in 1978, PLEN’s member schools include some of the nation’s oldest women’s colleges like College of Notre Dame, Douglass Residential College of Rutgers University, Mount Holyoke College, Mount St. Mary’s College, Newcomb College Institute of Tulane University, Smith College, St. Catherine University, and Wesleyan College.
+Founded by a consortium of women’s colleges in 1978, PLEN’s member schools include some of the nation’s oldest women’s colleges like Douglass Residential College of Rutgers University, Mount Holyoke College, Mount St. Mary’s University, Newcomb College Institute of Tulane University, Notre Dame of Maryland University, Smith College, St. Catherine University, and Wesleyan College.

 Since 1978, PLEN has served thousands of women from colleges and universities nationwide.
-Currently, 53 percent of our students are women of color or from groups under-represented in the policy arena.
-Additionally, 13 percent are nontraditional students who use this experience to launch a new career.
+Currently, 45 percent of our students are women of color or from groups under-represented in the policy arena.
 Women who have participated in PLEN programs have gone on to be leaders in congressional offices, federal agencies, nonprofits, and advocacy organizations.

 See what some PLEN alumnae have to say about PLEN’s impact on their professions:

-“The PLEN network is a terrific way to break into the world of public policy which can seem daunting when you are in school outside Washington, D.C.” – Christine Turner (1995), Director, Office of the Executive Secretariat, U.S. Department of Commerce
+“The PLEN network is a terrific way to break into the world of public policy which can seem daunting when you are in school outside Washington, D.C.” – Christine Turner (1995), Director at National Security Council, The White House

 “In Washington, it means something to say you were a PLEN student.” – Kristin Haffert (1995), Founder and President, Haffert Global

 “PLEN opened the door and I give it all the credit for getting me here.” – Alejandra Ceja (1995), Director, White House Initiative on Educational Excellence for Hispanics, U.S. Department of Education